|DURATION: 5 days

 > 490 € per person in twin/dbl room (in a group of 4-8 persons)

-Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation and catering as in the itinerary; English-speaking mountain guide; entrance fees for the caves and all local taxes.
+Price includes: transfers to and from Sofia Airport (on first/last tour date only) and all other transfers in the itinerary; accommodation in 3-star/family hotels (en-suite rooms); breakfast and supper; English-speaking mountain guide; entrance fees for the caves and all local taxes.

 Price does not include: other meals and drinks, mountain tourist map, medical insurance, tips, personal expenses.